pizgo/recipe-app/README.md

 # scrum_practise
 A short project prepared as a one of the task during JS and React bootcamp.
-The app was being code in JavaScript and CSS (Sass) together with other bootcamp's participants in a scrum simulation.
-In this repository you can find the code written by me.
+The app was created in Vanilla JavaScript together with other bootcamp's participants in a scrum simulation.
+In this repository you can find my part of the task.